-(1) Options granted prior to fiscal year 2020 vest at the rate of 1/36 per month over a three-year period from date of grant.
+Options granted prior to fiscal year 2020 vest at the rate of 1/36 per month over a three-year period from date of grant.
 Options granted in fiscal year 2020 vest one-third on the first anniversary of the grant date and then 1/36th per month thereafter.

-(2) The RSUs typically vest on the third anniversary of the date of grant.
+- (2) The RSUs typically vest on the third anniversary of the date of grant.
 Mr. Skinner separated from the Company in January 2020.
-In connection with his termination of employment with the Company, Mr. Skinner received certain severance benefits including the acceleration of vesting of certain RSUs previously granted, the details of which are provided under the heading "Former Chief Financial Officer" below.

-(3) Value is based on the closing price of the Common Stock of \$10.67 on May 29, 2020 (the last trading day of our fiscal year) as reported on the NASDAQ Global Select Market.
+In connection with his termination of employment with the Company, Mr. Skinner received certain severance benefits including the acceleration of vesting of certain RSUs previously granted, the details of which are provided under the heading "Former Chief Financial Officer" below. - (3) Value is based on the closing price of the Common Stock of \$10.67 on May 29, 2020 (the last trading day of our fiscal year) as reported on the NASDAQ Global Select Market. - (4) RSUs will vest based on the achievement of an earnings per share goal for fiscal year 2021.
+The number of RSUs that are eligible to vest range from 50% 150% of the target number of RSUs (reported in the table), based on the actual achievement of the earnings per share goal (ranging from 80% of the target goal to 150% of the target goal).
+If the Company achieves less than the minimum performance goal, then none of the RSUs will vest.